-But in order to determine the best 10 wheeled coolers available, we’ve analyzed over 50 coolers just for you (and that’s not an exaggeration).
-Coolers for every type of function were included so no need to worry.
+But to determine the best 10-wheeled coolers available, we’ve analyzed over 50 coolers just for you (and that’s not an exaggeration).
+Coolers for every type of function were included, so there is no need to worry.

 There are certain ones that will keep your items cool for days, while others are quite easy to carry around.
 With so many options, you’re sure to discover one that you adore in the end.

 Why a wheeled cooler?